meloodev/mini-apps/README.md

-# mini-apps
+# Mini projects for learning and practice.
-Mini projects for learning and practice.
+Repository for storing mini projects created during my studies.
+Each folder contains a separate small project for practicing HTML, CSS, JavaScript, and more.